 If setting up camp in Akita was an awfully sweaty experience, then setting up in Aomori was the polar opposite.
-Believe it or not, it had been raining and there was mud! (yes, mud!) all over the show.
+Believe it or not, it had been raining and there was mud! (yes, mud!) all over the show, despite it being the middle of summer.
 I was glad I was wearing jandals instead of my sneakers, which would’ve gotten completely soaked otherwise.

-Poor old Pukeko looks in a bit of a sorry state here, but believe me, she was lucky to get one of the last spots against the wall of a building and on higher ground–though you can see where the pool of mud begins just at the entrance.
+Poor old Pukeko (that’s the name of my tent model) looks in a bit of a sorry state here, but believe me, she was lucky to get one of the last spots against the wall of a building and on higher ground–though you can see where the pool of mud begins just at the entrance.

 Did I mention it was also insanely windy?
 Even with earplugs shoved right in, the noise of neighbouring tents flapping away in their less sheltered spots nearby was bad enough that sleeping was a bit of a mish.